NEW: Grand jury could rule in Officer Darren Wilson's case by Friday, source say

 The Ferguson National Response Network expects that reaction to the grand jury ruling will not be limited to the St. Louis area.
-It has set up a Tumblr account advertising about 70 “planned responses” to the ruling.
-They will take place from West Palm Beach, Florida, to New York to Chicago to Los Angeles.
+It has set up a Tumblr account advertising almost 100 “planned responses” to the ruling.
+They will take place from West Palm Beach, Florida, to New York, Chicago and Los Angeles.

 McMullen, the insurance company owner on West Florissant, said that protesters have made this into a racial issue but have ignored the facts of the case.

 “There is no way a police officer in America would just get out of his car and shoot someone for no reason,” he said.

 Protesters are aware of the other version of events, but it doesn’t stem their anger.

 Many told CNN in August that other witnesses allege Wilson shot Brown at least six times as he stood about 30 feet from Wilson’s police cruiser.
 The fatal shots were fired as Brown had his hands up in surrender, they believe.

 Perhaps stoking the most anger is that all six shots hit Brown above the waist, leading community members to believe Wilson never had any intention of arresting the 18-year-old.

 Images of Brown’s body lying on the street went viral through social media.

 Where he once lay is a makeshift memorial – half on the sidewalk and half on Canfield Drive, in the middle of the road, exactly where Brown fell.